tsnorri/vcf2multialign/README.md

 Instead of generating a reference-guided multiple alignment, unaligned sequences may be generated with `vcf-to-unaligned/vcf_to_unaligned` .
 The sample and chromosome copy numbers need to be specified as command line parameters.

-## Creating a variant call file from a pair of aligned sequences
+## Creating a variant call file from a pair of aligned sequences and a variant file

 `combine-msa-vcf/combine_msa_vcf` may be used to generate a variant call file from two aligned sequences.
 Optionally, variants relative to the second sequence may be included in the resulting file.